tucanoo/crm_spring_boot/README.md

 UI based on Twitter Bootstrap.

-This repository forms part of a multi-step tutorial demonstrating the benefits of the Grails framework over Spring Boot alone.
-Full tutorial can be at [https:tucanoo.com](https://tucanoo.com)
+A related tutorial for this project can be found at [https://tucanoo.com/build-a-crm-with-spring-boot-and-thymeleaf/](https://tucanoo.com/build-a-crm-with-spring-boot-and-thymeleaf/)